 Description The Deep Blue Chromis is a vibrant, almost glowing, species of damselfish with intense blue spots which lives in deep waters off the coast of Indonesia and other western Pacific tropical waters.
 Its unusual habitat of deep coral reefs helped make it one of the top ten new species discoveries of 2008.
 It was first seen in 1997 by Richard Pyle of the Bishop Museum in Hawaii.
 It was observed several more times since then from a Remote Operated Vehicle (ROV) but was only recently named and described by Dr. Pyle in 2008.Chromis abyssus has the distinction of being the very first species to be registered in ZooBank (the online registry of the International Commission on Zoological Nomenclature) and it was formally described in an article published exactly 250 years after the start of biological classification, or taxonomy, by Carl Linnaeus.
 It is also one of the exemplar species within the Encyclopedia of Life (www.eol.org) which has a visionary goal of providing in-depth information about all of life on earth.
 Though not much is known about this species ecology, more can be found and updates can be made on the EOL.

-Tamara received a B.A. in Biology from Goucher College and an M.S. in Forest Ecology from the University of Maine.
-She was trained in traditional science illustration techniques at the Smithsonian’s National Museum of Natural History and through the Guild of Natural Science Illustrators (GNSI).
-She has been an active member of the Guild since 1996 and is the the outgoing President of the New England Chapter of the GNSI.
+Tamara Clark, Hampshire, England Member Since May 2011 Artist Statement Tamara Clark is a natural science illustrator currently living in Hampshire, England, where she recently relocated from Cape Cod, MA.
+As an illustrator she has worked with a range of groups and institutions, including the Smithsonian, the Encyclopedia of Life, the Marine Biological Laboratory and TEDx, Woods Hole.
+Tamara has a BS and MS in Biology/Ecology and was trained in traditional science illustration techniques at the Smithsonian’s National Museum of Natural History and through the Guild of Natural Science Illustrators (GNSI).
+She has been an active member of the Guild since 1996 and is a recent President of the New England Chapter of the GNSI.

-Tamara lives in a small village near Winchester, UK, with her husband, a scientist at the University of Southampton, and their small menagerie of animals.
+Tamara lives in a small village near Winchester, UK, with her husband, a scientist at the University of Southampton, and their young daughter.
 More information and images can be seen on her website www.tamaraclark.com